totallymoney/FSharp.DynamoDbLock/README.md

 ### Release Lock

 Once you've finished with the lock it's critical that you call `releaseLock` to indicate that the client has finished with the lock, and something else can take it.

+The parameters are:
+* `client`: a valid `AmazonDynamoDBClient` to access the lock table.
+* `tableName`: the same table you called `tryAcquireLock` with.
+* `lockId`: the `LockId` that `tryAcquireLock` returned.

+Note: just like `tryAcquireLock`, `releaseLockz is a async function using F#'s Async type, so you'll need to resolve the Async before the lock will take effect.

 If you don't call `releaseLock` a client will have to wait around until the lock expires before they can get that resource.